deepaksood619/deepaksood619.github.io/docs/devops/monitoring/prometheus/alert-manager.md

 The [Alertmanager](https://github.com/prometheus/alertmanager) handles alerts sent by client applications such as the Prometheus server.
 It takes care of deduplicating, grouping, and routing them to the correct receiver integration such as email, PagerDuty, or OpsGenie.
 It also takes care of silencing and inhibition of alerts.

+Flapping - when an alert has changed states more than 4 times in a one-hour time window

 ## Grouping

 Grouping categorizes alerts of similar nature into a single notification.
 This is especially useful during larger outages when many systems fail at once and hundreds to thousands of alerts may be firing simultaneously.